-From new media to emerging art scenes and photography, a new course offering guidance on starting or growing your art collection
+From young artists to contemporary masters and new media, a new course offering guidance on starting or growing your art collection

 Have you ever thought about collecting art but not sure where to begin?
-In this new series hosted by art advisor and curator Pernilla Holmes, some of the world’s most authoritative art advisors will provide impartial professional advice on current artists to watch, and give personal recommendations on where and how to buy art – helping young collectors to navigate the ever-expanding art world, establish their own collecting pattern and cultivate their taste.
+In this new series hosted by curator Pernilla Holmes, some of the world’s most authoritative art advisors will provide advice on current artists to watch, and give personal recommendations on where and how to buy art – helping collectors to navigate the ever-expanding art world and establish their own collecting pattern.

-The evening will focus on how to collect video, installation and performance art.
-Speaker to be confirmed soon.
+The evening will focus on how to collect video, installation and performance art with speakers Louise O’Kelly and Eugenio Re Rebaudengo.

-Week 5: Photography in Contemporary Art with Matthew Stephenson & Claire Grafik of The Photographer’s Gallery – 27 Mar
+27 Mar - Photography in Contemporary Art with Matthew Stephenson & Clare Grafik

 Ever since its invention in the early 19th century, photography has beguiled viewers but as technology, ease, availability to all has evolved, so have artists’ use of the medium.
 This talk will examine contemporary artists who use photography in their practice– offering an overview of key movements and delving into the practice of select artists.
 The speakers will also look closely at practical concerns of collecting photography, from conservation issues to understating editions, reprints and more.